 For this method of defrosting frozen brisket, you place the brisket in a large enough container and then fill it up with cold water.
 The brisket should be submerged completely.

 Remember, you should never use hot water for this method as it increases the risk of food borne illnesses.
 Instead, you should always defrost meat in cold water.

 Wait for about 30 minutes and then empty out the water.
 With the brisket still in the container, refill it with cold water once more.
 Be mindful of the water temperature – don’t let it get warm!

 This speeds up the thawing process quite a bit.
 Continue to do this every 30 minutes until the brisket is fully thawed.

-The cold water method can be twice as fast as defrosting the brisket in the fridge.
+The cold water method can be ten times as fast as defrosting the brisket in the fridge.

 On average, this process may thaw meat at a rate of 30 minutes per pound.